mattkrick/cashay/README.md

 ```

 Following the example above, `this.props.response` will be an object that has the following:
-- `isComplete`: A Boolean telling you if the query came back with all requested information.
+- `status`: `loading` if there is a fetch in progress, `complete` if otherwise.
 This is useful if you want to use a loading spinner, etc.
-- `firstRun`: A Boolean telling you if this is the first time that the query type was run with these particular arguments (but not necessarily exactly these same fields).
-Internally, it's useful because it saves a few CPU cycle.
-Externally, you might use it for notifications on new queries.
-I don't know.
-Get creative!
 - `data`: The data object that you expect to get back when you call your GraphQL server.
 - `setVariables`: A callback to run when you want to change your query variables.
 See below.

 ### Setting variables

 Cashay gives you a function to make setting variables dead simple.
-It gives you your component's variables that are currently in the store, and then it's up to you to give it back a new variables object:
+It gives you your op's variables that are currently in the store,
+and then it's up to you to give it back a new variables object:

 ```js
 const {setVariables} = this.props.cashay;